un-smurf/waterfill/README.md

 Research the tech to unlock.

-There are 2 mod settings to allow placement over tree stumps and disable collision with items
+There are 3 mod settings to allow placement over tree stumps, disable collision with items and allow on any planet (very cheaty)

 If used with Space-Age DLC then its only useable on Nauvis and Gleba where water is actually available.